rflare/CampfireApp/README.md

 Campfire (originally BigRus) is a social media I'm making.
 I'm not taking it too seriously.

-This project uses a React + Vite client, while using an ExpressJS and MySql backend.
+This project uses a Next.js client, while using an ExpressJS and MySql backend.

 This project uses two components:
 - [Campfire Server](https://github.com/rflare/CampfireServer.git)